Leanplum/Leanplum-Unity-SDK/README.md

 `LP_UNITYWEBREQUEST`: Defining this symbol will cause the Leanplum SDK to use [Unity's modern web stack](https://docs.unity3d.com/Manual/UnityWebRequest.html) instead of the legacy `www` class for network operations.
 This yields some important memory and performance benefits on mobile devices for some applications.

 #### Normal Workflow
-Unlike prior releases of this SDK, you no longer need to work with your script files externally from Unity or be afraid to open the editor.
-Everything simply works "normally" now - open Unity, make changes, test your changes, then publish.
+This release now supports the normal Unity workflow: open Unity, make changes, test your changes, then publish.
 #### Scripts are Exported
 The unitypackage that is generated for this SDK no longer contains a .DLL that was compiled with a fixed version of `gmcs` and fixed preprocessor symbols.
 Instead, the package now contains the source `.cs` files for Leanplum.
 This means you *can* now successfully rely on preprocessor symbols within this SDK, such as `UNITY_5_6_OR_NEWER`, the per-platform symbols (e.g. `UNITY_IOS`, `UNITY_ANDROID`, etc.) as needed and those conditionals *will* work properly in end users' projects.
 #### UnityWebRequest